fengyunzaidushi/awesome-github-repos/data.md

 *   [Apil120/Extras](https://github.com/Apil120/Extras) - This repo contains extra files used my blogs.

 *   [kimtth/awesome-azure-openai-llm](https://github.com/kimtth/awesome-azure-openai-llm) - A curated list of 🌌 Azure OpenAI, 🦙 Large Language Models (incl.
-RAG, Agent), and references. \[code] https://github.com/kimtth/azure-openai-llm-cookbook
+RAG, Agent), and references.

 *   [ThioJoe/Auto-Synced-Translated-Dubs](https://github.com/ThioJoe/Auto-Synced-Translated-Dubs) - Automatically translates the text of a video based on a subtitle file, and then uses AI voice services to create a new dubbed & translated audio track where the speech is synced using the subtitle's timings.